william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 1. Set event title, description, outline, and prerequisites overrides.
 2. Sync to LiveLabs.
-3. Open page 400 by event code.
+3. Open the **LiveStack Landing Page** by event code.
 4. Verify override values display.
 5. Clear one override field in WMS.
 6. Sync again.
-7. Verify page 400 falls back to the base LiveStack value for that field.
+7. Verify the **LiveStack Landing Page** falls back to the base LiveStack value for that field.

 ### Scenario 8: Max User Limit

 1. Set max users to a low value such as 1.
 2. Sync to LiveLabs.
-3. Open page 400 by event code as one normal test user.
+3. Open the **LiveStack Landing Page** by event code as one normal test user.
-4. Open page 400 by event code as another normal test user.
+4. Open the **LiveStack Landing Page** by event code as another normal test user.
 5. Verify the later user sees the oversubscribed message and the event content cards are hidden.

 ### Scenario 9: Event Admin Bypass

-1. Open page 400 by event code as the event creator, requestor, or event admin.
+1. Open the **LiveStack Landing Page** by event code as the event creator, requestor, or event admin.
 2. Verify the user is not treated like a normal tracked user for limit enforcement.
 3. Verify content can still be accessed during valid event dates.

 ### Scenario 10: Subscribe From Event Page

-1. Open page 400 by LiveStack Event code.
+1. Open the **LiveStack Landing Page** by LiveStack Event code.
 2. Click Subscribe.
 3. Verify a warning explains that the event version may differ from the public LiveStack.
 4. Cancel and confirm no subscription change.